MOUKOKAI KARATE Founder and Chief Instructor - Sensei Rob James

 You can find more information here.

 Of all the people Sensei has trained with, he still considers Hanshi Howard Lipman and Shihan Rick Cunningham as his teachers and mentors.
 Although values, principles and standards are not aligned, he wouldn't be half the man he is today without the influence of these amazing martial artists and will forever be grateful.

 Sensei achieved a lifelong dream of being promoted by Hanshi Howard Lipman to the rank of Sandan, 3rd degree black belt in Kyokushin Karate on the 9th of September, 2017.

-In March 2022 Sensei resigned from the Kyokushin International Martial Arts Australia, becoming an independent Kyokushin Karate Dojo and is now focussed on consolidating Mouko Dojo, presenting his students with more and better opportunities to grow and evolve becoming the best possible versions of themselves and as a result, fine examples of the Kyokushin Way.
+In March 2022 Sensei resigned from the Kyokushin International Martial Arts Australia, becoming an independent Kyokushin Karate Dojo and his focus shifted to consolidating the Mouko Dojo, presenting his students with more and better opportunities to grow and evolve becoming the best possible versions of themselves and as a result, fine examples of the Kyokushin Way.

-In May 2022 the Board of the International Karate Organisation Kyokushinkaikan Union accepted our application to become an accredited Kyokushin Karate Dojo and Sensei Rob James and his rank are now registered and recognised in Japan.
+In May 2022 the Board of the International Karate Organisation Kyokushinkaikan Union accepted an application to become an accredited Kyokushin Karate Dojo and Sensei Rob James and his rank were registered and recognised in Japan.

 Some of his favourite mantras are;